abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 ![](./manage-trial-2.png)

-Then a modal will be open like in the above image, select a version and click the "Get License Key" button.
+Then a modal will be opened like in the above image, select a version and click the "Get License Key" button.

 ![](./copy-license-key.png)